 5. Enlight (iOS)

-The 2017 Apple Design Award Winner, Enlight, is a powerful Photoshop-like editor without the learning curve.
+The 2017 Apple Design Award Winner, Enlight, is a powerful Photoshop-like editor for iPhone without the learning curve.
 Advanced features like tone curves, custom presets, built-in masking, and customizable filters help you create professional, beautiful images.
 And, of course, you can make the more basic edits like flipping, rotating, and straightening.

 Enlight also offers a set of features for artists, like the ability to convert your photos into sketches or street art, and creating painterly effects.
 There are also features for the social media conscious creator as well — you can easily create memes, design unique photo collages with a variety of templates, and share your work directly to social media.